ansible-dellemc-unity/dellemc-unity-sdk/README.md

 ### Optional parameters (keys) for template

-1. ``constants.REST_OBJECT_FOR_GET_REQUEST`` use this key for making GET request to REST object that is different between ``constants.REST_OBJECT``
+1. ``constants.REST_OBJECT_FOR_GET_REQUEST`` use this key for making GET request to REST object that is different from ``constants.REST_OBJECT``

 ### Optional parameters (keys) for dictionary of actions

-1. ``constants.DO_ACTION = 'do action'`` use this key if action name (key of action) is different between action of REST object.
-Set in value REST object action.
+1. ``constants.DO_ACTION = 'do action'`` use this constant if you want the parameter name in the playbook to be different from the one in the REST model.
 For example,

        {
            constants.REST_OBJECT: 'lun',